First Deputy Speaker of the Seimas

 The First Deputy Speaker of the Seimas (Lithuanian: Seimo pirmininko pirmasis pavaduotojas) is a senior parliamentary position.
 The deputy assists the Speaker in overseeing parliamentary procedures, maintaining order during sessions, and representing the Seimas in the Speaker's absence.
 This role is vital in ensuring the smooth functioning of the legislative body.
 The First Deputy Speaker often takes on additional duties such as managing committee work or engaging in international parliamentary relations.

-The current incumbent is Raimondas Šukys who took office 11 September 2025.
+The current incumbent is Domas Griškevičius who took office 14 July 2026.